 Key financial drivers: Highlight gross margins, trajectory of monthly recurring revenue (MRR), cost of acquisition (CAC), long-term value (LTV) quantification, sales pipeline and forecasts, planned usage of funds being raised, and major client or partnership contracts that validate your business model.

-Transparency: Clearly differentiate between revenue and MRR, and avoid red flags like dealings with other companies run by the same founders or unclear intercompany assets or IP ownership.
+Transparency: Clearly differentiate between revenue and MRR, and avoid red flags like dealings with other companies run by the same founders or unclear intercompany assets or IP ownership. - Company Documents and Cap Table:

 Maintain a clean cap table to minimize objections from investors.

-Include articles of incorporation, co-founders’ bios, profiles of other investors, share options pool, and terms or clauses that may impact the future, such as prior term sheets with liquidation preferences.
+Include articles of incorporation, co-founders’ bios, profiles of other investors, share options pool, and terms or clauses that may impact the future, such as prior term sheets with liquidation preferences. - Product Roadmap and Competitive Positioning:

-Demonstrate your product’s value and market differentiation by providing a product demo link, information about your intellectual property (patents and trademarks), and analyst reports that validate your product.
+Demonstrate your product’s value and market differentiation by providing a product demo link, information about your intellectual property (patents and trademarks), and analyst reports that validate your product. - Team / Staff:

 Founders and co-founders’ commitment: Investors prefer founders who are fully dedicated to their startup before seeking funding.
 If that’s not the case, provide a compelling reason and a plan for transitioning to full-time commitment.
 Include details about founders, their track records, bios of advisors, and other key executive staff.